Toronto Carrying-Place Trail

 The Toronto Carrying-Place Trail, also known as the Humber Portage and the Toronto Passage, was a major portage route in Ontario, Canada, linking Lake Ontario with Lake Simcoe and the northern Great Lakes.
-The name comes from the Mohawk term toron-ten, meaning "the place where the trees grow over the water", an important landmark on Lake Simcoe through which the trail passed.
+The name comes from the Mohawk term tkaronto, meaning "the place where the trees grow over the water", an important landmark on Lake Simcoe through which the trail passed.

 Route

 From Lake Ontario, the trail ran northward along the eastern bank of the Humber River.
 It forked at Woodbridge, with one path crossing the east branch of the Humber and running along the west side of the river to the vicinity of Kleinburg, where it crossed the river again.
 This trail was probably used during the seasons when the water was low enough to ford.
 The other path of the fork followed the east side of the river and angled cross-country to King Creek, joining the other fork before crossing the river near Nobleton, some 50 km north of Lake Ontario.
 From there it runs north over the Oak Ridges Moraine to the western branch of the Holland River, and from there north-east into Lake Simcoe some 80 km north.

 A second route of the trail runs from Lake Ontario at the Rouge River, following the river northwest to the Oak Ridges Moraine.
 Crossing the Moraine it met the eastern branch of the Holland River near Aurora, Ontario.
 This arm appears to have been favoured by the French explorers in the area, without ever having seen the Humber arm.
 Near the mouth of the Rouge River, the Seneca had established a village by the name of Ganatsekwyagon.
 The Bead Hill site in Rouge Park is believed to contain the archaeological remains of the village.
+Traces of a village have been found on the Oakdale Golf & Country Club grounds, adjacent to the Toronto Carrying-Place Trail.

 Once into Lake Simcoe, known as Ouentironk among the First Nations people living in the area, the trail continues north through straits on the north end of the lake into Lake Couchiching.
 These straits, an important fishing area, gave rise to the name Toronto, as this is "the place where the trees grow over the water".
-The First Nations peoples had planted trees in the narrows between the lakes to act as a weir to catch fish.
+The First Nations peoples had planted trees in the narrows between the lakes to act as a weir to catch fish, at what is now known as the Mnjikaning Fish Weirs historic site.
 From there the trail follows the Severn River into Georgian Bay.
 Many of the major First Nations tribes lived in the area around and to the north of Lake Simcoe, which were easily reachable via the many rivers leading to the lake.